loginov-rocks/BluetoothTerminal/README.md

 }
 ```

----

 ## Logging

-The library logs events into `Serial`, for example:
+The library logs every event into `Serial` like this:

 ```
 [BluetoothTerminal] The connect handler is set.